DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

         secretKey: "db-user"
 ```

-Save the content in a serviceproviderclass.yaml file.
+Save the content in a serviceproviderclass.yaml file and create the SecretProviderClass:

-### g.
-Create the service account and the SecretProviderClass

 ```bash
 oc apply -f serviceproviderclass.yaml